-Air
+Air.
 Potential airborne transport of stack releases containing radionuclides from Hanford facilities offers a direct pathway for human exposure.
-Thus, air is sampled continuously for airborne particulates and analyzed for radionuclides at 50 locations onsite, at the Site perimeter, and in nearby and distant cities [1-3].
+Thus, air is sampled continuously for airborne particulates and analyzed for radionuclides at 50 locations onsite, at the Site perimeter, and in nearby and distant communities (Jaquish and Bryce 1989).
 At selected locations, gases and vapors are also collected and analyzed.
-Many of the longer-lived radionuclides released at Hanford are also present in atmospheric fallout that resulted from nuclear weapons testing in the 1950's and 1960's or from nuclear accidents that occurred elsewhere.
+Many of the longer-lived radionuclides released at Hanford are also present in atmospheric fallout that resulted from nuclear weapons testing in the 1950s and 1960s or from nuclear accidents that occurred elsewhere.

 In May and June, 1986, air samples collected onsite as well as those from distant locations showed increases in several long- and short-lived radionuclides (e.g., ^{137}Cs , ^{131}I , ^{103}Ru) that resulted from the reactor accident at Chernobyl, April, 1986, in western Russia.
-However, even then, no sample exceeded 0.17% of the applicable DOE derived concentration guide (DCG) for areas permanently occupied by the public.
+However, even then, no sample exceeded 0.17% of the applicable DOE derived concentration guide (DCG) for areas permanently occupied by the public (PNL 1987).

-Ground Water
+Ground Water.
 The shallow unconfined (water-table) aquifer has been affected by waste-water disposal practices at Hanford more than the deeper, confined aquifers.
 Discharge of water from various industrial processes has created ground-water mounds near each of the major waste-water disposal facilities in the 200 Areas, and in the 100 and 300 Areas (Figure 1).
-Discharge to ground water in the 200 Areas may contribute ten times more water annually to the unconfined aquifer than natural input from precipitation and irrigation [4].
+Discharge to ground water in the 200 Areas may contribute ten times more water annually to the unconfined aquifer than natural input from precipitation and irrigation (Graham et al. 1981).
 These ground-water mounds have altered local flow patterns in the aquifer, which are generally from west to east.

-Ground water, primarily from the unconfined aquifer, is currently sampled from over 560 wells [3].
+Ground water, primarily from the unconfined aquifer, is currently sampled from 551 wells and analyzed for radionuclides (Jaquish and Bryce 1989).
 Tritium (^3H) occurs at relatively high levels in the unconfined aquifer, is one of the most mobile radionuclides, and thus, reflects the extent of ground-water contamination from onsite operations.
 Many liquid wastes discharged to the ground at Hanford have contained ^3H .
-The PUREX facility is currently the main source for ^3H -containing wastes [5].
+The PUREX facility is currently the main source for ^3H -containing wastes (DOE 1983).
 Tritium from releases prior to 1983 that passed-downward through the vadose (unsaturated) zone to the unconfined aquifer continues to move with ground-water flow toward the Columbia River.
-Tritium concentrations in Hanford ground water range from less than 300 pCi/L to over 2,000,000 pCi/L near or within the 200 Areas [2,3].
+Tritium concentrations in Hanford ground water range from less than 300 pCi/L to over 2,000,000 pCi/L near or within the 200 Areas (PNL 1987, Jaquish and Mitchell 1988, Jaquish and Bryce 1989).